austinLorenzMccoy/ai-pricing/README.md

 ## 🔄 Workflow

-1. **Data Collection**: The system collects data from various sources including auction platforms, sentiment analysis, and economic indicators.
+1. **Data Collection**: The system collects data from various sources including OpenSea, Alpha Vantage, NewsAPI, FRED, and Ethereum blockchain.
+2. **Blockchain Verification**: Asset ownership and metadata are verified through Ethereum using Infura.
-2. **AI Analysis**: The Groq LLM analyzes the collected data to determine a fair market price.
+3. **AI Analysis**: The Groq LLM (Mixtral-8x7b) analyzes the collected data to determine a fair market price.
-3. **Price Signal Generation**: A price signal is generated with confidence score and influencing factors.
+4. **Price Signal Generation**: A price signal is generated with confidence score and influencing factors.
-4. **Knowledge Base Update**: The system's knowledge base is continuously updated with new market data.
+5. **Knowledge Base Update**: The system's knowledge base is continuously updated with new market data.

 ## 🔌 Integration